gluneau/the-magic-link/README.md

 export DELEGATORS_API_KEY=IdOnThaV4mFkEY
 ```

-## More Endpoints
+## In a galaxy far far away...

-I am considering to set up an own database to store everything we need, in addition to storing it in the blockchain.
+...I am considering to set up an own database to store everything we need, in addition to storing it in the blockchain.
-This API can then be the communication layer between the bots and the websites... something like that.
+This API can then be the communication layer between the bots/websites and the data... something like that.